maulikchevli/TyM/README.md

 # TyM: Test Your Model
 TyM (pronounced as Tim) is a tool to test Machine Learning Model.

-## Problem Statement
-A software for generation and testing of ML models according to user input.
-A software for generation and testing of ML models according to user input.
+It is a  software to generate and test ML models according to user input.

-## Requirements
+This project is part of Software Enginnering course.

+It is inspired by [DeepXplore](https://github.com/peikexin9/deepxplore).

 ## Technologies
 ### Web front end